Complex and Adaptive Dynamical Systems: A Primer: Prebiotic Evolution

-The quasi-species theory was introduced by Manfred Eigen to describe the evolution of a system of information carrying macromolecules through a set of equations for chemical kinetics, where the $x_i$ denote the concentrations of $i=1\dots N$ molecules. $W_{ii}$ is the (autocatalytic) self-replication rate and the off-diagonal terms $W_{i,j}$ ($i\ne j$) the respective mutation-rates.
+The quasispecies theory was introduced by Manfred Eigen to describe the evolution of a system of information carrying macromolecules through a set of equations for chemical kinetics, where the $x_i$ denote the concentrations of $i=1\ldots N$ molecules. $W_{ii}$ is the (autocatalytic) self-replication rate and the off-diagonal terms $W_{i,j}$ ($i\ne j$) the respective mutation rates.

-\underline{\bf Mass conservation} \\ We can choose the flux $-x\phi(t)$ in Eigen's equations (\ref{evolution_eigen_x}) for prebiotic evolution such that the total concentration $C$, {\it viz} the total mass
+\runinhead{Mass Conservation} We can choose the flux $-x\phi(t)$ in Eigen's equations (\ref{evolution_eigen_x}) for prebiotic evolution such that the total concentration $C$, viz the total mass

 is conserved for long times.
-Summing Eq.\ (\ref{evolution_eigen_x}) over $i$ we obtain
+Summing Eq.~(\ref{evolution_eigen_x}) over $i$ we obtain

 for a suitable choice for the field $\phi(t)$, leading to